litotechenterprise/Web-Framework/README.md

 Within to created our framework were going to have two different type of classes

 - **Model classes**:

-  handles data, used to represent Users, Blog Posts, Images etc
+  - Handles data, used to represent Users, Blog Posts, Images etc

 - **View classes**:

-  Handles HTML and events caused by the user (like clicks)
+  - Handles HTML and events caused by the user (like clicks)

 ## Installation